opendatateam/udata/CONTRIBUTING.md

 > practice.
 It also provides a benchmark for self evaluation and acts as a
 > vehicle for better identity of the organization.

 We hope that our community group act according to these guidelines, and that participants hold each other to these high standards.
 If you have any questions or are worried that the code isn't being followed, please contact the owner of the repository.

 ## Language

 The development language is English.
-All comments and documentation should be written in English, so that we don't end up with “frenghish” methods, and so we can share our learnings with developers around the world.
+All comments and documentation should be written in English, so that we don't end up with “frenglish” methods, and so we can share our learnings with developers around the world.

 ## Process

 We’re really happy to accept contributions from the community, that’s the main reason why we open-sourced it!
 There are many ways to contribute, even if you’re not a technical person.

 We’re using the infamous [simplified Github workflow][simplified-github-workflow] to accept modifications (even internally), basically you’ll have to:

 * create an issue related to the problem you want to fix (good for traceability and cross-reference)
 * fork the repository